tico24/evohome-grafana/readme.md

 # "Features"
 - If you norse your Evohome username/password up, the influx db won't get created and grafana will cry.
 It should fix itself once you remember your login.
 - The dockerfile does a git clone of the master of watchforstock/evohome-client.
 This should not be considered a secure or sane way to do things.
-- There is no security on the Influxdb database.test
+- There is no security on the Influxdb database.